socketwench/ansible-role-terminus/README.md

 # Ansible Role: Pantheon Terminus

-Installs the Pantheon CLI using their installer.
+Installs the Pantheon CLI using the official installer.

 ## Requirements